alvarocaceresmunoz/BachTracking/tutorial/01-basics.md

 ## 1.1.
 Workflow

 Using BachTracking normally goes like this:
-1. Type text on a text editor (like notepad)
+1. Type your music on a text editor, like notepad
-2. Select the text and press `Ctrl-R`
-3. Enjoy!

-In BachTracking, you tell your computer to write music to some sort of virtual *score*.
+2. Tell the score to start playing
+3. Write your music in the score (run it)

+BachTracking keeps track of the music in your piece in some sort of virtual _score_.
+In your text editor, you can freely type and write as many ideas as you like.
+Once you decide what you want to write to the score and when, you select the text you want and you write it to the score.
+If the score is playing, it will eventually reach the bar where you have written your music, and it will play it.

+In other words: the text editor is your color palette; the score is the canvas; running your code is telling someone what colors you want to use in your canvas; and the score playing is someone taking the brush and painting the canvas for you.

 ## 1.2.
 Shortcuts